zianpan/MLIP_Lab6/Lab5.md

-# Lab 5 - Continuous Integration with Jenkins
+# Lab 6 - Continuous Integration with Jenkins

 In this lab, you will explore how to perform Continuous Integration(CI) using Jenkins.
+You are highly recommended to use team virtual machine for this lab. </br>
 Jenkins has a wide range of functionalities that facilitate the software development process.
-In this lab, we will focus on the Continuous Integration aspect, which means updates to the code base are continuously tested to ensure the program's quality.
+In this lab, we will focus on the Continuous Integration aspect, which means updates to the code base are continuously tested to ensure the program's quality.</br>
 To receive credit for this lab, show your work to the TA during recitation.

 ## Deliverables
 - [ ] Show correct configuration of a Jenkins pipeline on **forked [Lab5 Github Repo](https://github.com/JayYu0116/MLIP_Lab5/)**.
 The build process must automatically fetch Jenkinsfile and run pipeline according to it.
 - [ ] Complete the `jenkinsfile` to make the Jenkins pipeline test the repo during each build.
-- [ ] Complete the `test_data_transformation` function in `test.py` to test data split step.
+- [ ] Complete the `test_data_split` function in `test.py` to test data split step.

 ## Java Installation